Skip to main content

 Tourists can view the scenery around from the open deck while travelling in the boat.

-Somasila also has beautiful Haritha cottages, for booking of cottages and boating, kindly look into TSTDC websites
+Somasila also has beautiful Haritha cottages, for booking of cottages and boating.

 With beautiful surroundings and back waters Somasila is an ideal tourist spot to visit.
 Somasila is at a distance of 172 kms from Hyderabad.